antonio-castellon/module-rest/README.md

 #### - config.server.js

     module.exports = {
+        /*
+          Switch between HTTP and
-        /* where are stored the certificate files */ CERTIFICATION_PATH : '/opt/<project>/Certificate'
+          HTTPS server (it's activated when this parameter is defined indicating where are stored the certificate files) */
+        CERTIFICATION_PATH : '/opt/<project>/Certificate'

         /* listener port */